kmsmith137/ch_frb_l1_docs/docs/_sources/server/two_node_examples.rst.txt

     frequency channels and 1 ms sampling.
 The total bandwidth is 2.2 Gbps, distributed on 4x1 Gbps NIC's by assigning four beams to each NIC.

-  - Because of the "slow start" problem described in "Caveats" at the beginning of this manual, this example is now a 20-minute run (previously, it was a 5-minute run).
+  - Because of the "slow start" problem described previously in :ref:`Caveats`, this example is now a 20-minute run (previously, it was a 5-minute run).

   - First, check that the node is in the network configuration shown above.
     This is not guaranteed to be the case, since we're still experimenting with